 We made sure to look at the cheapest bookings offered for the days of our trip to keep all things fair in love and war.
 In the end, the total for our three-night stay at the hotel came out to a whopping $1,445.

-While the more than $400 nightly rate was lethal on its own, it was the $123 sales tax that really got us. $123 is like 24 five dollar foot longs.
+While the more than $400 nightly rate was lethal on its own, it was the $123 sales tax that really got us. $123 is like 24 five dollar foot longs or three Luno Seatback Organizers.
 Or 60 bottles of two buck chuck at Trader Joe’s.
 Or 123 Sausage McMuffin from McDonald’s.
 You get the point.
-And don’t even get us started on the $16 that we would be charged for accidentally breathing too close to the weight sensor underneath the mini bar and unintentionally ‘purchasing’ a bag of peanut m&m’s.
+And don’t even get us started on the $16 charge for accidentally breathing too close to the weight sensor underneath the minibar and unintentionally ‘purchasing’ a bag of peanut m&m’s.
 Alas, there are not enough m&m’s in the world to fill the gaping hole left in our wallets after this expensive stay.

 Hotel Carmel Receipt: